Rachel Ingalls

 Rachel Holmes Ingalls (13 May 1940 – 6 March 2019) was an American-born author who had lived in the United Kingdom from 1965 onwards.
 She won the 1970 Authors' Club First Novel Award for Theft.
-Her novella Mrs. Caliban was published in 1982, and her book of short stories Times Like These in 2005.
+Her novella Mrs. Caliban was published in 1982, and her final book of stories Days Like Today in 2000.

 Ingalls's short story "Last Act: The Madhouse" inspired the story of the character Jean in the 1997 film Chinese Box by Wayne Wang.

 Biography

 Ingalls was born on 13 May 1940, in Boston and grew up in Cambridge, Massachusetts where her father was a professor at Harvard.
 She received her B. A. degree from Radcliffe College in 1964, and immigrated to England.

 She was the daughter of Phyllis (née Day) and the late Sanskritist Daniel Henry Holmes Ingalls, Sr., and the sister of the computer scientist Dan Ingalls.

 Ingalls died from multiple myeloma under hospice care in London on 6 March 2019, at age 78.